21 Beautiful & Fun Places to Visit in and Around Nairobi, Kenya

 Imagine the thrill of ziplining on East Africa’s longest zipline, the wind in your hair and the forest beneath you!
 This is the experience you get at The Forest; just check out this video of Aina having the time of her life!

-I’m pretty nervous about going on this zipline but still, it’s a must-do activity for me and something many thrill seekers will appreciate.
+I’m pretty nervous about going on this zipline, but it’s still a must-do activity for me, and something many thrill seekers will appreciate.

 The Forest Ziplining in Kenya